The Udderly DIVINE BOVINES

 ....then Mr. Bull Bailey proceeded to mate with all the other cows in the pen! ....without so much as a glance in my direction!

 I need your advise - how can I buy a papered bull that I can call my own, a bull that other cattle cannot steal.
-I want to be the one to have the fun; I want him to wear my brand.

 Can you help?